psychemedia/storytelling-notes/raggle_taggle_gypsy.md

 >
 > It tells of how the Earl of Cassilis and his men found the gypsy gang at a ford, at a crossing place of stepping stones over the river Doon, at a place that came to be known as the Gypsies' steps.
 Cassilis may well have asked his wife what she thought she was doing, but he also took Sir John Faa and the gypsy men as prisoners.
 And only one managed escaped.
 >
 > At this time in Scotland, the Lord of the manor was the man who determined the law of the land thereabouts.
-The Earl of Cassilis was such a landowner; and as the law, personified, he saw fit to punish John Faa.
+The Earl of Cassilis was just such a landowner; and as the law, personified, he saw fit to punish John Faa.
 >
 > The Lady Cassilis, Lady Jean Hamilton, as was, was taken up to the castle.
 Was taken up to the window from which she had teased and taunted Cromwell's men, and forced to watch as one by one the gypsy men were hung from the spreading tree, on the mound in front of the house.
 And then she was forced to watch as the last of the men, her once betrothed knight, Sir John Faa, was hung by his neck, until he was dead.
 And then cut down.
 >
-> That room, in the Cassilis Castle, obverlooking the spreading tree on top of the mound in front fo the house, was forever after known as the Countess's room.
+> That room, in the Cassilis Castle, overlooking the spreading tree on top of the mound in front of the house, was forever after known as the Countess's room.
 >
-> For a short while after, she remained there; and sank into a deep depression, PTSD, presumably,triggered by what she'd been forced to witness.
+> For a short while after, she remained there; and sank into a deep depression, PTSD, presumably, triggered by what she'd been forced to witness.
 After a while, she was removed to the family house at Maybole, and then divorced by her husband, the Earl of Cassilis.
 >
 > But still her punishment continued.
 Cassilis may not have been physically violent to his wife, he was far more cruel than that.
 As a lasting reminder, he had carved into the stone staircase in the house at Maybole, fourteen small heads, representing Johnny Faa's men; and a fifteenth, larger head, with the features of Sir John Faa himself.
 >